briansu2004/udemy-devops-real-projects/009-MinikubeHelmDeployment/README.md

-# Project 009: Helm Deployment in Kubernetes
+# Lab 009: Helm Deployment in Kubernetes

-## Project Goal
+## Lab Goal

 In this lab, we will learn how to deploy a Jenkins via Helm Chart in Kubernetes.